phkehl/tschenggins-laempli/README.md

 ## Introduction

+This is a Jenkins (jobs) status indicator.
+It uses RGB LEDs to indicate the build status.
+The colours indicate the result (success, warning, failure, unknown) and the the LEDs pulsate while jobs are running.
+It can use WS2801 or SK9822/APA102 LEDs.
+Chewie roars if something goes wrong (red, failure) and he whistles the Indiana Jones theme when things go back to green (success) again.

+The setup for watching the Jenkins jobs status is slightly different from many other similar projects.
+Instead of accessing the Jenkins (API) directly from the client, it connects to a custom backend to obtain the current status and changes of the status of the jobs.

+he backend is a simple CGI script (in Perl, of course ;-).
+The status updates work almost real-time by pushing the information to the client (the Lämpli) withouth special stuff, such as web sockets or the like.
+It "abuses" HTTP by running the CGI script endlessly (or as long as the web server or the connectivity allows).
+The script keeps sending data to the client (hearbeats, status updates), which should keep things going for hours in most setups (incl. many shared hosting services).

+In parallel, a second scripts runs on the Jenkins server.
+It watches the Jenkins jobs for changes in the status and pushes those to the webserver (where the CGI script is watching for changes to the data).
+The data is kept in a single-file "database" (a JSON file).
+The watcher script does not use the Jenkins API either, but instead watches the job's output diretories for changes.
+This allows for the near real-time status updates (as opposed to polling the Jenkins API every now and then).

+This also allows making things work in a setup where the (client) wireless network is separate from the (Jenkins) server network.
+For example in a company the wireless network may only allow public internet access and the client would not be able to connect to the Jenkins server directly.
+And running a VPN client on the ESP8266 would be challenging, or impossible.
+In this case the backend can live in the internet, which is reachable from the wireless and the server networks.
+Note that currently this software only supports http:// access to the backend.

 ![Tschenggins Lämpli Model 1](old/fs/laempli.png)
 ![Tschenggins Lämpli Model 3](doc/laempli3.jpg)

-The colours indicate the result (success, warning, failure, unknown) and the the LEDs pulsate while jobs are running.
-Chewie roars if something goes wrong (red, failure) and he whistles the Indiana Jones theme when things go back to green (success) again.

 ## Building